Gene Anthony Ray: Personal life and death

 Ray "remained a 'frantic partygoer' with a self-confessed weakness for drinking and drugs.
 As his life fell apart, he slept on park benches and during a failed attempt to launch a Fame-style dance school in Milan, shared a flat there with a porn actress.
 In 1996, he was diagnosed HIV positive.
 Flamboyantly camp, he brushed aside questions about his sexuality.
-He never married.
+He never married."

-Ray died on November 14, 2003, aged 41, from complications of a stroke he had suffered in June that year and complications from AIDS.
+Ray died on November 14, 2003, aged 41, from complications of a stroke he had suffered in June that year.